KunFang93/NucDensity_MNase/README.md

 picard
 bedtools
 ```
-and these python packages need to be install
+and these python packages need to be install when run Step3
 ```
 pandas
 numpy
 seaborn
+pybedtools
+pyBigWig
+click
 ```

 ## Tutorial